Department of Telecommunications

 edgjamis 'at' indiana 'dot' edu

-My career aspirations are to earn a PhD and become a professor because I would like to teach both production and media effects classes in addition to pursuing my scholarly interests.
+My career aspirations are to become a professor because I would like to teach both production and media effects classes in addition to pursuing my scholarly interests.
 In addition to my studies, I enjoy attending sporting events, working on cars, writing and recording music, and occasionally playing video games.